ymy-k/DPText-DETR/README.md

 ## Inverse-Text

 Inverse-Text is a test set with 500 images.
 About 40% text instances are inverse-like, and some of them are mirrored due to photographing.
 Text background mainly include outdoor scenes and some commodity packagings.
 Word-level polygon annotations are provided.
-Non-latin texts are annotated as "don't care".
-Inverse-Text is for research purpose only.
+Non-latin texts are annotated as "don't care". **Inverse-Text is for research purpose only**.
 Hope it could facilitate future research on more advanced and robust end-to-end spotting models.
 Looking forward to your suggestions.
 Some samples are shown as following.

 ![image](./figs/invertext_samples.png)

 **Inverse-Text testing images** can be downloaded here: [OneDrive](https://1drv.ms/u/s!AimBgYV7JjTlgTiv8qL6mJp-SrBE?e=ICt6cW) | [百度网盘](https://pan.baidu.com/s/1Rdce4IsbMo42xMU5L4Csjg) (password:w4fq). *Note that "test_poly.json" is only used to read images.*

-**The ground-truths and lexicons** can be downloaded here: [OneDrive](https://1drv.ms/u/s!AimBgYV7JjTlgTdcZjyZWAlCGem7?e=Nq27wp) | [百度网盘](https://pan.baidu.com/s/1t-7KOtoDU95RXtbxaN6-GA) (password:0bc8). *Note that the ground-truths are processed into the form used in AdelaiDet.*
+**The ground-truths and lexicons** can be downloaded here: [OneDrive](https://1drv.ms/u/s!AimBgYV7JjTlgTdcZjyZWAlCGem7?e=Nq27wp) | [百度网盘](https://pan.baidu.com/s/1t-7KOtoDU95RXtbxaN6-GA) (password:0bc8). *Note that the ground-truths are processed into the form used in [AdelaiDet](https://github.com/aim-uofa/AdelaiDet) as [TESTR](https://github.com/mlpc-ucsd/TESTR).*

 The file structure should look like:
 ```